GovTechSG/seed-documentation/faqs/common-onboarding-issues.md

   <hr />

   <details>
-  <summary>What should I do if my device does not get renamed automatically after onboarding to SEED?</summary>
+  <summary style="font-size:18px">What should I do if my device does not get renamed automatically after onboarding to SEED?</summary>

   This can happen if Defender or any other antivirus already installed on the device was not completely removed before onboarding to SEED.
 To confirm this, [Verify if Microsoft Defender is configured correctly on your device][verify-defender-configuration].